IsseW/egui-playground/README.md

 # egui playground

-A Rust-playground-style site for egui.
-Code editor on the left, the running egui program on the right, compiled in the browser.

-The whole page is one eframe app.
-The user's program is a separate `wasm32-wasip1` module that never touches a canvas: it produces meshes and texture uploads, the host renders them into an offscreen texture and shows it as an image.
+A playground for egui!

+The page is one host egui app, that has an editor and draws meshes from a guest egui app from a separete wasm blob.

+That wasm blob is compiled by rustc & cranelift in the browser.

 ## Crates